matrix-org/matrix-spec-proposals/specification/index.rst

 The `Appendices <appendices.html>`_ contain supplemental information not specific to one of the above APIs.

+The `Matrix Client-Server API Swagger Viewer <https://matrix.org/docs/api/client-server/>`_ is useful for browsing the Client-Server API.

 Introduction to the Matrix APIs
 -------------------------------
 ..
 WARNING::